 - freeze [zone [class [view]]] Suspend updates to a dynamic zone.
 If no zone is specified, then all zones are suspended.
 This allows manual edits to be made to a zone normally updated by dynamic update.
 It also causes changes in the journal file to be synced into the master and the journal file to be removed.
 All dynamic update attempts will be refused while the zone is frozen. - thaw [zone [class [view]]] Enable updates to a frozen dynamic zone.
 If no zone is specified, then all frozen zones are enabled.
 This causes the server to reload the zone from disk, and re-enables dynamic updates after the load has completed.
-After a zone is thawed, dynamic updates will no longer be refused. - reconfig Reload the configuration file and load new zones, but do not reload existing zone files even if they have changed.
-This is faster than a full reload when there is a large number of zones because it avoids the need to examine the modification times of the zones files.

-stats Write server statistics to the statistics file.

-- querylog Toggle query logging.
-Query logging can also be enabled by explicitly directing the queries category to a channel in the logging section of named.conf. - dumpdb [-all|-cache|-zone] [view ...]
-Dump the server's caches (default) and / or zones to the dump file for the specified views.
+After a zone is thawed, dynamic updates will no longer be refused. - notify zone [class [view]] Resend NOTIFY messages for the zone. - reconfig Reload the configuration file and load new zones, but do not reload existing zone files even if they have changed.
+This is faster than a full reload when there is a large number of zones because it avoids the need to examine the modification times of the zones files. - stats Write server statistics to the statistics file. - querylog Toggle query logging.
+Query logging can also be enabled by explicitly directing the queries category to a channel in the logging section of named.conf or by specifying query-log yes; in the options section of named.conf. - dumpdb [-all|-cache|-zone] [view ...]
+Dump the server's caches (default) and/or zones to the dump file for the specified views.
 If no view is specified, all views are dumped. - stop [-p] Stop the server, making sure any recent changes made through dynamic update or IXFR are first saved to the master files of the updated zones.
 If -p is specified named's process id is returned.
-This allows an external process to determine when named had completed stopping. - halt [-p] Stop the server immediately.
+This allows an external process to determine when named had completed stopping.

+halt [-p] Stop the server immediately.
 Recent changes made through dynamic update or IXFR are not saved to the master files, but will be rolled forward from the journal files when the server is restarted.
 If -p is specified named's process id is returned.
-This allows an external process to determine when named had completed stopping.
+This allows an external process to determine when named had completed halting.